isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1967.md

 ### Description

-One-Stop Document Access is a document management system, accessible via web browser and mobile.
-Documents are maintained in departmentalized teamsites with following key features - Versioning to track and restore each changed state; Collaboration for users to concurrently edit a document; Meta-Data tags information allowing quick retrieval.
-The system is also backed up to a secured cloud platform.
-With Prominds as a vendor, SMEs receive an all-rounded solution readily available for deployment.
+One-Stop Document Access is a document management system that offers browser and mobile access.
+The solution is crafted with Prominds' expertise in systems integration at the forefront.
+It boasts the following key features - Versioning to track and restore each changed state; Collaboration for users to concurrently edit a document; Meta-data tags allowing quick retrieval of documents.
+Backed up to a secure cloud platform and ready to deploy, SMEs can look forward to an all-rounded solution.

 ### Details of Solution